Technion-Programming-Languages/PL-236319-Spr-2025/Material/Tutorials/pascal/overview.md

 > `var` **\<name\>** `:` **\<type\>**

-* Must be declared in the definitions section
+* must be declared in the definitions section
-* Assign values using walrus operator (:=)
+* assign values using walrus operator (:=)

 <!--vert-->